Backgound:

 Output:

 The eight check boxes really represent three completely different use cases.
-Below each of these are options to retain the immedaite working stages.

 The three options select different programs to handle the blending of the images; enblend, enfuse, and hdrmerge.